FuzzifiED/FuzzifiED.jl/docs/src/tutorial.md

 ## List of examples

 We offer a series of other examples that reproduces various achievements of fuzzy sphere.
-For a more detailed summary of the background, see the [Review of existing work](@ref).
+For a more detailed summary of the background, see the [review of existing works](@ref Review-of-Existing-Works).

 * [`ising_spectrum.jl`](https://github.com/FuzzifiED/FuzzifiED.jl/blob/main/examples/ising_spectrum.jl) calculates the spectrum of 3d Ising model on fuzzy sphere at ``N_m = 12``.
 For each ``(P,Z,R)`` sector, 20 states are calculated.
 This example reproduces Table I and Figure 4 in [Zhu 2022](@ref Zhu2022).
 * [`ising_phase_diagram.jl`](https://github.com/FuzzifiED/FuzzifiED.jl/blob/main/examples/ising_phase_diagram.jl) calculates the phase diagram of fuzzy sphere Ising modelby calculating the order parameter ``\langle M^2\rangle``.
 This example reproduces Figure 3 in [Zhu 2022](@ref Zhu2022).